ywugwu/ywugwu.github.io/_pages/about.md

 <!-- Incoming PhD Student at the George Washington University -->

-I am an incoming PhD student in the [Department of Computer Science](https://cs.engineering.gwu.edu/) at [George Washington University](https://www.gwu.edu/), where I will be supervised by [Prof. Robert Pless](https://www2.seas.gwu.edu/~pless/).
+I am a current MSCS student in the [Department of Computer Science](https://cs.engineering.gwu.edu/) at [George Washington University](https://www.gwu.edu/), where I am supervised by [Prof. Robert Pless](https://www2.seas.gwu.edu/~pless/).

 Prior to this, I studied mathematics and computer science at [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/) in Shenzhen, China.